The Tools and Resources You Need to Succeed at Every Level with Your Photography

-All hard drives will fail at some point because they are mechanical devices, even solid state drives.
-If you don’t have a bulletproof backup system in place, you stand a good chance that you’ll lose everything.
+All drives will fail at some point because they are mechanical devices, even solid state drives.
+If you don’t have a bulletproof backup system in place, there’s a good chance that you’ll lose everything.
 Take a second to imagine how you would feel if you suddenly lost every single photo you’ve ever taken…

 Automate the cloning of drives, folder or files at specific times and dates, or after specific actions have been taken.
 It’s an integral part of my backup routine.